 1977 A massive power failure blacks out New York City around 9:30 PM, halting the second acts of many Broadway shows.
-Power is restored the following morning, neighborhood by neighborhood, but that is not be enough to save the July 14 evening attendance numbers from decreasing so sharply, many brokers sell tickets for that night at face value.
+Power is restored the following morning, neighborhood by neighborhood, but that is not be enough to save the July 14 evening attendance numbers from decreasing so sharply that many brokers sell tickets for that night at face value.

-1999 Scottish playwright Sharman Macdonald's The Brave begins performances at Off-Broadway's Atlantic Theatre.
+1999 Scottish playwright Sharman Macdonald's The Brave begins performances at Off-Broadway's Atlantic Theater.
 The play is about a Scottish housewife who, on a trip to North Africa to reunite with her estranged sister, kills a Muslim man who attempted to rape her.
 The production is helmed by Dave Mowers.

 2010 Jeff Goldblum and Mercedes Ruehl open in a West End production of Neil Simon's The Prisoner of Second Avenue at the Vaudeville Theatre.
 Directed by Terry Johnson, the black comedy depicts a New York couple enduring the trials and tribulations of city life.

 2011 The hippies from the national tour of Hair turn their psychedelic bus around for a special engagement on Broadway at the St. James Theatre.
-The ten-week run is a summer stop on the musical's U.S. tour, which launched in the fall of 2010.
+The 10-week run is a summer stop on the musical's U.S. tour, which launched in the fall of 2010.

 2012 Henry V opens July 13 at Stratford Festival in Canada, directed by Tony winner Des McAnuff in his final production as the artistic director of the summer theatre series.
 The Bard’s war play stars Aaron Krohn in the title role.